Jane Hamilton-Merritt: Criticism

 Hamilton-Merritt has been critical of Professor Alfred W. McCoy controversial writings about the Hmong people, General Vang Pao, Laos, and Southeast Asia during the period of North Vietnamese invasion of Laos.
 In return, Hamilton-Merritt's writings regarding Vang Pao and the Hmong have been criticized by McCoy.

+Buddhism

+She wrote a fascinating account of her experiences of Theravadan Buddhist meditation undertaken in monasteries in Bangkok and Chiang Mai.